ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-extra.md

 Click below for tallies of functions used in each package.
 Locations of each call within this package may be generated locally by running 's <- pkgstats::pkgstats(<path/to/repo>)', and examining the 'external_calls' table.

+**NOTE:** Some imported packages appear to have no associated function calls; please ensure with author that these 'Imports' are listed appropriately.

 </p></details>

 ---